 CNP Assurances markets a number of points-based pay-as-you-go group pension plans ("Article L.441-1" plans).
 Pursuant to Article R.441-21 of the French Insurance Code, the theoretical mathematical reserve required to meet annuity payments is calculated based on the number of points earned at the reporting date.
-If the special technical reserve (i.e., cumulative premiums net of cumulative benefits in the segregated portfolio) is less than the theoretical mathematical reserve, an additional special technical reserve must be recorded for the difference.
-If the special technical reserve subsequently represents at least the amount of the theoretical mathematical reserve, the additional special technical reserve previously recognised is reversed.
+If the special technical reserve (i.e., cumulative premiums net of cumulative benefits in the segregated portfolio) is less than the theoretical mathematical reserve, an additional special technical reserve subsequently represents at least the amount of the theoretical mathematical reserve, the additional special technical reserve previously recognised is reversed.